jjkirn/ASDM/README.md

 Click on the link to launch the ASDM-IDM Java web application.
 You may get an "Untrusted message" as follows:

 ![asdm](images/untrusted.png)

-Just click on "Continue" to complete the application launch.
+ust click on "Continue" to complete the application launch.

 Next you should be prompted with the login page from the ASDM-IDM application: